DanielShalam/BPA/README.md

 We provide the code to reproduce the synthetic experiment as described in the paper.
 This can be beneficial to experiment with the SOT on controlled data and can be used as a benchmark.

-To run the expriemnt with the default arguments, simply run the script:
+To run the experiment with the default arguments, simply run the script:

         synthetic_exp/eval_unit.py

-The script includes a variety of parameters that controls the structure of the data as well as additional plot configurations.
+The script includes a variety of parameters that control the structure of the data as well as additional plot configurations.

 ### Few-Shot Classification